-Within the domain of privacy-preserving analysis of network data, there are two primary notions of local privacy, namely \emph{node Local Differential Privacy} (node LDP) \cite{kasiviswanathan2013analyzing} and \emph{edge Local Differential Privacy} (edge LDP) \cite{nissim2007smooth}.
-While both notions aim to protect the privacy of individuals' data within a graph, they operate at different levels of granularity and offer different kinds of privacy guarantees.
-For this paper, we shall focus primarily on the edge Local Differential Privacy (edge LDP) from \cite{imola2021locally}.
+In the context of privacy-preserving analysis of network data, two primary notions of local privacy are widely studied: \emph{node Local Differential Privacy} (node LDP) \cite{kasiviswanathan2013analyzing} and \emph{edge Local Differential Privacy} (edge LDP) \cite{nissim2007smooth}.
+While both aim to protect individuals' privacy in graph-structured data, they operate at different levels of granularity and offer distinct privacy guarantees.
+In this paper, we focus primarily on edge Local Differential Privacy (edge LDP) as formalized in \cite{imola2021locally}.